ApacheThunder/nrioTool/README.md

 - DS Fire Link (8GBit, 16GBit).
 - DS-Linker (16GBit).
 - ExpressCard (16GBit).

-**Note:** Other flashcarts from this list should work too, but not all have been tested thoroughly.

 ## Usage
 * CIA build provided for 3DS users though this tool has not yet been tested on those consoles. (no reason to see why it wouldn't work though).